Paul Selig: Life and career

+In 1987, Selig underwent a spiritually related incident and later claimed it gave him the ability of clairvoyance.

-In 2016, Selig was interviewed on the ABC News television series Nightline and discussed working as a psychic relationship advisor with celebrity clients such as former Van Halen front man and rock musician Sammy Hagar.
+In 2016, on the ABC News program Nightline, he discussed working as a psychic relationship advisor with celebrity clients such as former Van Halen front man Sammy Hagar.

-In 2018, Forbes magazine cited Selig's books I Am the Word, The Book of Knowing and Worth and The Book of Love and Creation in the list of 23 Life-Changing Books You Need To Read, According To Wellness Experts.
+In 2018, Forbes magazine included Selig's books I Am the Word, The Book of Knowing and Worth and The Book of Love and Creation in a list of "23 Life-Changing Books You Need to Read, According to Wellness Experts."

-As a playwright Selig has authored such plays as the post-apocalyptic Terminal Bar and Mystery School.
+Selig wrote the plays Terminal Bar and Mystery School.
+He wrote the narration for Never Enough by Shapiro and Smith Dance; a dramatic work based on the 1845 book Struwwelpeter which fused dance, music, and the spoken word.
+In 1987, Selig received a Drama League Playwrights Assistance Award for The Pompeii Travelling Club; a play which was previously developed in 1984 at the San Diego Repertory Theatre.
+He also wrote the libretto to the chamber opera Three Visitations by composer Kim D. Sherman.